FloralZhao/MVPSNet/README.md

 ## Getting the data
 ### sMVPS

 The dataset is ~ 200 GB on OneDrive.
-Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSczkW6A4UsmbjHPssQ_AS3zaYRgXnRti1PhoGWkeR_mJeH4Lw/viewform?usp=sf_link) to request access to our sMVPS dataset on the shared cloud storage.
+Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSczkW6A4UsmbjHPssQ_AS3zaYRgXnRti1PhoGWkeR_mJeH4Lw/viewform?usp=sf_link) to request access.
 You'll have to be manually added to the viewer list.

 Thanks to [Daniel Lichy](https://www.cs.umd.edu/~dlichy/) for generating the data.